An atlas of K3 surfaces with finite automorphism group

-These tables give the number of $(-2)$-curves.
-A $\,\aleph\,$ means that the lattice is among the $95$ famous families, a $\,\angle\,$ means that the lattice is a mirror of one of the $95$ famous, but not one of these $95$ (see Section \ref{subsec:About-the-famous95}).
+This table give the number of $(-2)$-curves.
+A $\,\aleph\,$ means that the lattice is among the $95$ famous families; a $\,\angle\,$ means that the lattice is a mirror of one of the $95$ famous ones, but not one of the $95$ (see Section \ref{subsec:About-the-famous95}).
 A $\star$ means that their $\cu$-curve configuration is predicted by Theorem \ref{thm:Not-2-elementaryAllMinus2}.
-A $\,\mathbf{u}\,$ means unirationality of the moduli space.
+A $\,\mathbf{u}\,$ means that the unirationality of the moduli space is proved (the absence of $\,\mathbf{u}\,$ does not exclude the possibility of unirationality).
 The column $\aut$ gives the automorphism group of the general K3 surface.
-A $t$ mean that the action on the Néron-Severi lattice of an hyperelliptic involution is trivial, an $n$ means that the action of an hyperelliptic involution is not trivial, $tn$ means that both cases exists; from that data one can recover the kernel of the map $\aut(X)\to O(\NS X))$.
+A $t$ means that the action on the N\'eron--Severi lattice of a hyperelliptic involution is trivial, an $n$ means that the action of a hyperelliptic involution is not trivial, and a $tn$ means that both cases exists.
+From that data, one can recover the kernel of the map $\aut(X)\to O(\NS X))$.